The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 Why does working harder make this worse?

-Because effort and impact aren’t the same thing — and most business owners can’t tell the difference in real time.
+Because effort and impact aren’t the same thing — and most practice owners can’t tell the difference in real time.

-I studied a framework from a business strategist who’d worked with hundreds of service business owners on this exact problem.
-Her core finding: in a healthy business, 50% of the owner’s time should fund 100% of their income.
+I studied a framework from a strategist who’d worked with hundreds of practice owners on this exact problem.
+Her core finding: in a healthy practice, 50% of the owner’s time should fund 100% of their income.
 The other 50% goes to growth, systems, and strategic work.

-Most small business owners have inverted this.
+Most practice owners have inverted this.
 They spend 80-90% of their time on delivery and operations, leaving 10-20% for everything else.
 And that 10-20% gets eaten by email, meetings, and small fires before it can be applied to anything strategic.

 What does the capacity audit actually reveal?